vuminhduc97/CrossView/README.md

-# CrossView
-Minimal Cross-Platform Window Manager
+# CrossView - Minimal Modern Cross-Platform Window Manager

 CrossView is a cross-platform library designed for creating and managing windows across multiple platforms.
 It abstracts platform-specific window management code into a unified interface, allowing you to create and manipulate windows in a platform-agnostic way.